igutekunst/ooc/docs/technical.rst

 All actions performed with OOC objects is done through a uniform API, exposed through a set of header files.
-Core functionality is included in ``ooc/object.h``, with additional functionality exposed through additional headers.
+Core functionality is included in ``OOC/object.h``, with additional functionality exposed through additional headers.

 From a user's perspective, every OOC object is a const void*, or an opaque struct.
 This enables perfect data hiding, allowing the API implementation to change without affecting user code.

-Of course, this has the downside of `breaking` the C type system, which makes catching errors at compile time harder.
+Of course, this has the downside of breaking the C type system, which makes catching errors at compile time harder.

-What this enables however, is using the same set of functions to operate on a variety of types.
+However, this enables the same set of functions to operate on a variety of types.

 Implementation Details
 ----------------------